Why Is My Sugar Clumping, And How To Stop It

 Note: I’ve tried this with severely chunked up sugar and it partially worked.
 Maybe if your sugar isn’t too severely clumped, it will work well.

-This problem seems to be unlike brown sugar.
-To prevent brown sugar from clumping you actually add some moisture (those brown sugar bears for example).
+To prevent brown sugar from clumping, you actually add some moisture (like those brown sugar bears, for example).

-Or, to unclump brown sugar in a hurry, put it in the microwave.
-You can add a small bit of water in a separate bowl to create moisture in the microwave.
+Or, to unclamp brown sugar quickly, put it in the microwave.
+To create moisture in the microwave, add a small bit of water in a separate bowl.

 [ Read: Foods That Will Last Forever – Indefinite Shelf Life ]